How to Focus on the Right Fixes Before Selling Your House

 No two houses are alike, which means your home is going to have its own unique set of repair issues.
 Invest in a pre-sale inspection to identify significant problems in your home that could scare buyers away or result in a lower appraisal if they’re not resolved.
 Your real estate agent can go over the inspection report with you and help you prioritize essential repairs.

-“If we’re back on the market because we have these repair issues, every other buyer that comes in to buy our property will want these issues addressed,” says Nathan Dart, a top real estate agent in Gaithersburg, Maryland.
+“If we’re back on the market because we have these repair issues, every other buyer that comes in to buy our property will want these issues addressed,” says Nathan Dart, an Elite agent in Gaithersburg, Maryland.

-Below are some common issues that crop up during inspections:
+Below are some common issues that are found during inspections:

 Plumbing problems

 Water damage caused by plumbing problems is serious since it can lead to mold and dry rot.
-The cost to repair it depends on a variety of factors, such as the source of the water, the size of the damaged area, and how long it’s existed.
+The cost to repair it depends on a variety of factors, such as the source of the water, the size of the damaged area, and how long the problem has existed.
 Easy-to-fix issues include replacing a leaky faucet’s washers or a toilet’s wax ring.

 Dated electrical

 Electrical problems are no laughing matter — they’re responsible for 51,000 fires every year.
-They run the gamut from low-cost, simple fixes for things like replacing missing wire nuts, frayed wiring, and faulty light switches to major jobs such as rewiring your entire home or replacing an outdated circuit breaker.
+They run the gamut from low-cost, simple fixes for things like missing wire nuts, frayed wiring, and faulty light switches, to major jobs such as rewiring your entire home or replacing an outdated circuit breaker.

 Heating, ventilation, and AC issues